- Counterfeiting product

 - To search for publications by a specific faculty member, select the database and then select the name from the Author drop down menu.

-Dr. Hubert Pun is the PhD program director and an Associate Professor at the Ivey Business School (Western University).
-He is a winner to Western Faculty Scholar Award for his research contribution to blockchain business application.
+Dr. Hubert Pun is the J. Allyn Taylor/Arthur H. Mingay Chair and the PhD Program Director.
+He received the Western Faculty Scholar Award for his research contribution to blockchain business application.
 This award "recognize[s] mid-career faculty members with an international presence in their discipline who are considered all-round scholars."

 - Financial analytics (undergrad elective, MSc elective, MBA elective)